Inncee81/soter-core/README.md

 # soter-core
 Soter Core is a simple library for interacting with the [WPScan Vulnerability Database](https://wpvulndb.com/) API.

-It contains the core logic used by my [Soter Plugin](https://github.com/ssnepenthe/soter) and [Soter WP-CLI Command](https://github.com/ssnepenthe/soter-command).
+It contains the core logic for [Soter](https://github.com/ssnepenthe/soter) and [Soter Command](https://github.com/ssnepenthe/soter-command).

 ## Requirements
 This package requires Composer.
-It *should* work down to PHP 5.3, however it is only properly tested down to PHP 5.6 since that is the minimum required version for [10up/WP_Mock](https://github.com/10up/wp_mock).
+It *should* work down to PHP 5.3, however it is only properly tested down to PHP 5.6 since that is now the minimum required version for [10up/WP_Mock](https://github.com/10up/wp_mock).

 ## Installation
 ```